 Consultant Interview: Sam Plummer

-In 2016, the Performance Magazine editorial team interviewed Sam Plummer, Public Administrative Reform Consultant to The Ministry of Civil Service/Council for Administrative Reform, Cambodia, for the “Performance Management in 2015: ASEAN Special Edition” report.
+Back in 2016, the Performance Magazine editorial team interviewed Sam Plummer, Public Administrative Reform Consultant to The Ministry of Civil Service/Council for Administrative Reform, Cambodia, for the “Performance Management in 2015: ASEAN Special Edition” report.
 His thoughts and views on Performance Management are detailed below.

 There’s an increasing recognition that an organization’s worth lies not in their plan or systems, but in their human resources.